emojicode/emojicode.github.io/src/reference/generics.md

 ## Generic Methods

->!N Available from 0.2 Beta 4 which is yet to be released

 It’s also possible to define a generic method.
 A generic method is a method that takes generic arguments which then can be used as argument types, as return types or as types in the method body.

 A good example from the standard library is 🍨’s 🐰 method.
 It is defined like
 this:

 ```